eyzmeng/eyzmeng/README.md

 anyways.... do not disrupt my sleep ┐(￣。￣)┌

+## ABOUT J\*B

+please just go to www.endfindme.com. also i'm just a sophomore in case that disappoints you

+The email you should use is **hire** at (my domain) where (my domain) can be endfindme.com *or* endfind.me *or* (my main account's username) (dot) org.

+please do not email arbitrary Git commit emails. it's not like i can control what you do, but c'mon... don't be annoying.
+We're not friends, and you don't get to call me Ethan. >:(

 ## about me in your projects

 here are some reasons you may *not* want me in your project